Behavioral Health Crisis Care Clinic

 What is the Behavioral Health Crisis Care Clinic?

-The Behavioral Health Crisis Care Clinic offers families an option besides the Emergency Department when their child is having a mental health crisis.
-We will see your child for up to 4 visits over 2 to 4 weeks.
-At this time, our clinic only accepts patients referred by a Seattle Children’s provider.
-As our clinic expands, we will accept referrals from health professionals in the community.
+The Behavioral Health Crisis Care Clinic offers families an option besides the emergency room when their child is having a mental health crisis — specifically a suicidal crisis that is not an emergency.
+We will see your child for up to 4 visits, typically once a week.

 Who can the clinic help?

-We help children and teens having a mental health crisis that is not an emergency.
+We help children and teens having a suicidal crisis that is not an emergency.
 Signs that your child is in crisis include:

 Is your child having a behavioral health emergency?